Jacob Javits: Political career

-Throughout his career in Congress, first in the House and later in the Senate, Javits was part of a small group of liberal Republicans that was often isolated ideologically from their mainstream Republican colleagues.
-One scoring method found Javits to be the most liberal Republican to serve in either chamber of Congress between 1937 and 2002.
-Although he frequently differed with the more conservative members of his party, Javits always maintained that a healthy political party should tolerate diverse opinions among its members.
-He rejected the idea that either party should reflect only one point of view.
-Javits liked to think of himself as a political descendant of Theodore Roosevelt's Progressive Republicanism.
-He was strongly committed to social issues and believed that the federal government should have a role in improving the lives of Americans.

 During his first two terms in the House, Javits often sided with the Truman administration.
-For example, in 1947 he supported Harry Truman's veto of the Taft-Hartley Bill, which he declared to be antiunion.
-A strong opponent of discrimination, Javits also endorsed legislation against the poll tax in 1947 and 1949, and in 1954, he unsuccessfully sought to have enacted a bill banning segregation in federally-funded housing projects.
-Unhappy with the witch hunt atmosphere in Washington during the Cold War, he publicly opposed continuing appropriations for the House Un-American Activities Committee in 1948.
-Always a staunch supporter of Israel, Javits served on the House Foreign Affairs Committee during all four of his terms and supported congressional funding for the Marshall Plan and all components of the Truman Doctrine.
+For example, in 1947 he supported Harry S. Truman's veto of the Taft-Hartley Act, which he declared to be antiunion.
+A strong opponent of discrimination, Javits also endorsed legislation against the poll tax in 1947 and 1949, and in 1954, he unsuccessfully sought to have enacted a bill banning racial segregation in federally-funded housing projects.
+Unhappy with the witch-hunt atmosphere in Washington during the Cold War, he publicly opposed continuing appropriations for the House Un-American Activities Committee in 1948.
+Always a staunch supporter of Israel, Javits served on the United States House Committee on Foreign Affairs during all four of his terms and supported congressional funding for the Marshall Plan and all components of the Truman Doctrine.

-In 1954, Javits ran for New York State Attorney General against a well-known and well-funded opponent, Franklin Delano Roosevelt Jr. Javits's vote-getting abilities carried the day, and he was the only Republican to win a statewide office that year.
+In 1954, Javits ran for Attorney General of New York against a well-known and well-funded opponent, Franklin D. Roosevelt Jr. Javits's vote-getting abilities carried the day, and he was the only Republican to win a statewide office that year.
 As attorney general, Javits continued to promote his liberal agenda by supporting such measures as anti-bias employment legislation and a health insurance program for state employees.